jeremy9959/Mathematics-for-Machine-Learning/chapters/04-naive-bayes.md

 for Naive Bayes -- the various probabilities -- can be extracted from the matrix $X$.

-For example, suppose
-we have a collection of images represented as black/white pixels in a grid that belong to one of two classes.
+For example, suppose we have a collection of images represented as black-and-white pixels in a grid that belong to one of two classes.
-For example, we might have $28x28$ bitmaps of handwritten zeros and ones that are labelled, and we wish to construct a classifier that can decide whether a new $28x28$ bitmap is a zero or one.
+We might have $28\times 28$ bitmaps of handwritten zeros and ones that are labelled, and we wish to construct a classifier that can decide whether a new $28\times 28$ bitmap is a zero or one.
 An example of such a bitmap is given in @fig-mnist0.
-We can view each $28x28$ bitmap as a vector of length $784$ with $0/1$ entries and apply the same approach outlined above.
+We can view each $28\times 28$ bitmap as a vector of length $784$ with $0/1$ entries and apply the same approach outlined above.
 However, there are other methods that are more commonly used for this problem, such as logistic regression and neural networks.

 ![Handwritten 0](img/mnist_data_10_0.png){#fig-mnist0 width=2in}